-At AC Dance, we are committed to providing our dancers with an essential technical foundation.
-As a ballet-based studio, we believe ballet is an integral part of every dancer’s training.
-During placement week, we will evaluate each dancer to determine their appropriate level for the upcoming year.
+At AC Dance, we are committed to providing our students with an essential technical foundation.
+As a ballet-based studio, we believe that ballet is an integral part of every dancer’s training.
+During placement week, we will evaluate each dancer to determine the most appropriate level for the upcoming year.

 Key takeaways for starting Pointe work: